An Experienced Rochester Shoplifting Attorney can Help.

 Shoplifting charges often cause tremendous stress for people, and it helps to speak with someone about your case so that you know what to expect.
 With an experienced guide, these matters are not nearly as scary as you might initially think.
-You can call P. Adam Militello, Esq., and Gabriella MacDonald, Esq., 7 days a week, to discuss your charges.
+You can call P. Adam Militello, Esq.
+7 days a week, to discuss your charges.
 (The phone consultation is free.)
 We regularly assist people in Monroe, Ontario, Livingston, Wayne, and Genesee Counties, and we can help you.

 There are three components to a petit larceny case, and we will handle all aspects of the matter for you: